 As a life sciences company wanted to automate a highly manual process that was becoming a quality-control risk and a regulatory burden, Cognizant helped them build a robotic process automation (RPA) solution that addresses the immediate issues – and that will now also be leveraged in other parts of the organization.

-Life sciences companies have many regulatory responsibilities.
+Life sciences companies have many regulatory responsibilities (read about how Cognizant can help with that).
 This includes the obligation to document and maintain consumer feedback on the safety and efficacy of their products.
 When a large life sciences company saw that obligation increasing exponentially, with the volume of Individual Case Safety Reports (ICSR) doubling year over year, they turned to us to help them design an automated solution.

 RPA replaces manual process

 We saw an opportunity to introduce RPA, which is proving to be extremely effective in environments that rely on manual, rule-based processes.
 In developing the RPA solution, we saw it as a first step in introducing automation that can be utilized in other areas of the organization.

 We started with an important but relatively simple part of the ICSR process involving the electronic transfer of data, known as E2B transmissions.
 Our team designed and implemented BOTs that automate the sorting and data-entry stages of the E2B transmission.

 While the immediate goal of the project was to replace and automate repetitive manual activities with a “0-touch” RPA solution for the processing of Individual Case Study Reports, the long-term goal however, was more far-reaching.

 That part required careful planning.
 First, we had to ensure that the solution would stand up to regulatory scrutiny.
 If and when regulators wanted to inspect the reports, would the company be able to make them available immediately in the form the regulators required?